Recycling is mandatory in the state of Wisconsin

-When a full day holiday (New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, Christmas) falls on a regular workday (Monday-Friday), garbage and recycling collection will be delayed by one (1) day for any days remaining in that week.
+When a full day holiday (New Year’s Day, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas Day) falls on a regular workday (Monday – Friday) garbage and recycling collection will be delayed by one (1) day, with Friday’s collection being picked up on Saturday.

 Full day holidays falling on a Saturday do not affect the normal schedule in any way.
 Full day holidays falling on a Sunday would make every day’s collection that week one day later – in other words, Monday’s collection would move to Tuesday, Tuesday’s collection would move to Wednesday, Wednesday’s collection would move to Thursday, Thursday’s collection would move to Friday, and Friday’s collection would moved to Saturday.